 Introducing our featured artist of the month: Carlos Soto of Soto Design

 Carlos was born in Madrid, Spain.
-His father was a cabinet maker and found himself since very young he helped him out in the shop often spending whole summers there.
-Its this beginning that helped him to build the dexterity with tools that he has.
-Always building something was the foundation he needed to help me become the artist he is today.
-His family spent their weekend in the great outdoors allowing him to grow his hobby of collecting interesting rocks.
+His father was a cabinet maker and from a young age he found himself helping out in the shop and often spending whole summers there.
+It is this beginning that helped him to build the dexterity with tools that he has.
+Always building something was the foundation he needed to become the artist he is today.
+His family spent their weekends in the great outdoors allowing him to grow his hobby of collecting interesting rocks.

-His introduction to the jewelry industry comes from a relative that was working as a bookkeeper in a diamond importing company.
-His relative knew his interest in minerals and crystals and from there he began an apprenticeship and learned how to set stones at the young age of 17.
-Two years after his apprenticeship Carlos set off to start his own his own and set up his own shop.
-Over the time he spent in madrid he was able to work with a plethora of people from the small workshops to the finest jewellers in madrid!
+His introduction to the jewellery industry came from a relative that was working as a bookkeeper in a diamond importing company.
+His relative knew of his interest in minerals and crystals, and from there he began an apprenticeship learning how to set stones at the young age of 17.
+Two years after his apprenticeship Carlos set off to set up his own shop.
+During the time he spent in Madrid he was able to work with a plethora of people from small workshops to the finest local jewellers!

-Like most creative people, Carlos often gets bored doing the same thing over and over so later in 2005 he found computer aided design (CAD) and fell in love with it.
-The first time he opened up the program Rhinoceros 3D he felt overwhelmed by the complexity of CAD design, but after teaching himself every night something new his fears started to dwindle.
-Its with CAD he was able to realise the possibilities that are afforded to him with being able to manipulate a piece before it’s crafted.
+Like most creative people, Carlos often gets bored doing the same thing over and over.
+Later in 2005 he found computer aided design (CAD) and fell in love with it.
+The first time he opened up the program Rhinoceros 3D he felt overwhelmed by the complexity of CAD design, but after teaching himself something new every night his fears started to fade.
+Using CAD he was able to realise the possibilities of being able to manipulate a piece before it’s crafted.

 In 2006 he started up Modeliamo with business partner Pino Vallecorsa.
-Being one of the first jewellers to embrace CAD and to offer full service milling, printing, design and casting of any piece of jewellery.
+They were one of the first jewellers to embrace CAD and to offer full service milling, printing, design and casting jewellery.
 Carlos began to work on Modeliamo’s line of jewellery and put together two collections, Andalucía and Nebula.
-Andalucía was inspired by the patterns of Islamic art, combining classic patterns with different shapes and weeding in architectural features.
-Nebula came after Andalucía and was created to make transparencies of different colours, tones and shapes in a playful manner.
+Andalucía was inspired by the patterns of Islamic art, combining classic patterns with different shapes, and weaving in architectural features.
+Nebula came after Andalucía and was created to combine transparencies of different colours, tones and shapes in a playful manner.